 BUSINESS STRUCTURE AND ORGANISATION

-LPCH is one of the most experienced providers of clinical homecare in the UK, and has been supporting patients in this way since 1975.
-We provide care to more than 85,000 patients in their own home or a community-based setting, with our services including dispensing and delivery of medication direct to patient, specialist nursing (face to face or remotely) and patient support for complex conditions, and compounding of medicines from our dedicated compounding facilities.
+LPCH is one of the most experienced providers of clinical homecare in the UK and has been supporting patients in this way since 1975.
+We provide care to more than 90,500 patients in their own home or a community-based setting, with our services including dispensing and delivery of medication direct to patient, specialist nursing (face to face or remotely) and patient support for complex conditions, and compounding of medicines from our dedicated compounding facilities.
 We work in partnership with the NHS, pharmaceutical companies, private medical insurers and consultants, supporting a range of simple and complex patient needs.

 OUR POLICIES, VALUES AND TRAINING